-Small babies also have incredibly sensitive skins and frequent bathing may cause irritation and dryness if you have found this look at Lansinoh Earth Friendly Baby skin care range.
+It’s worth bearing in mind that small babies have incredibly sensitive skin and frequent bathing may cause irritation and dryness.
+If you have found this, take a look at Lansinoh’s Earth Friendly Baby skin care range.

-However, you may feel that your baby may benefit from a bath, why don’t you take the baby into the tub with you?
+If you feel that your baby may benefit from a bath, why don’t you take your baby into the tub with you?
 Baby baths are awkward to fill; to use or bend over the bath.
-Lifting them onto a safe surface is better avoided, especially if you have had a caesarean section or simply want to look after your back and sharing a bath together sounds so much more fun – and it can help both of you relax and helps with breastfeeding
+Lifting them onto a safe surface should be avoided, especially if you have had a caesarean section or simply want to look after your back.
+Sharing a bath together can be lots of fun and also helps with breastfeeding.

 Sharing bath time together has lots of benefits:

-●It is a great way for you and your nursling to touch base and have a peaceful breastfeed, skin to skin, boosting all those milk making hormones
+- It is a great way for you and your nursling to touch base and have a peaceful breastfeed.
+Skin to skin boosts all those milk-making hormones.

-●Be prepared.
-Get the bathroom lovely and warm, heat some big towels over the radiators, have your clothes ready for both you and your baby.
+- Be prepared.
+Get the bathroom lovely and warm, heat some big towels over the radiators and have your clothes ready for both you and your baby.
 You might even want to light a candle and dim the lights a little.
-‘Top and Tail’ your baby before co-bathing
+‘Top and Tail’ your baby before co-bathing.

-●If you are on your own and want to bathe with your baby then it is important you take the following steps – put baby in a bouncy chair or car seat, get into the bath, then lift baby from their seat.
-Sitting down ensures you have a safe stance before picking your baby up, put baby back into his seat before you get out of the bath
+- It is definitely easier to have someone around to pass your baby when you have got into the bath as well as receive them when you want to get out.
+However, if you are on your own and want to bathe with your baby then it is important you take the following steps – put baby in a bouncy chair or car seat, get into the bath, then lift baby from their seat.
+Sitting down ensures you have a safe stance before picking your baby up.
+Put baby back into their seat before you get out of the bath.

-●If you would like to nurse your baby in the bath, you may have to sit up a little to keep your breast above the water level……you can then either lay your baby tummy to tummy with you and latch him on or use a cradle hold, whatever seems most comfortable.
+- If you would like to nurse your baby in the bath, you may have to sit up a little to keep your breast above the water level.
+You can then either lay your baby tummy to tummy with you and latch them on or use a cradle hold, whatever seems most comfortable.
 Watch the water level to make sure your baby’s face stays clear.

-●When you are both ready to come out, wrap up warm in your towels.
-Your helper can wrap the little one while you dry yourself.
-Enjoy your post bath bliss
+- When you are both ready to come out, wrap little one up while you dry yourself.
+Enjoy your post bath bliss.

-To enjoy these chilled moments……preparation is key to making bathing together an enjoyable experience.
-For mum you feel chilled and refreshed at well as creating some lovely memories of the close bond you have with your baby.
-For baby it can help him to feel safe and secure.
-Co-bathing also helps your let-down and this can help your little breastfeed.
+Preparation is key to making bathing together an enjoyable experience.
+It can leave mum feeling relaxed and refreshed, as well as creating some lovely opportunities to deepen the bond between mum and baby.
+For babies, it can help them to feel safe and secure.
+One final, great benefit of co-bathing is that it helps your let-down and this can help your little one breastfeed.